The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/day1/how_to_pair_program.md

 ## Benefits

-- Collaboration (spotting issues, navigating solutions, WORKING TOGHETEHR)
+- Collaboration (spotting issues, navigating solutions, WORKING TOGETHER)
 - Two heads are better than one
 - Results in fewer coding mistakes
 - Effective way to share knowledge